naman-gupta/Timeline/data/Evaluation_Scripts/00-readme.txt

 $ ./evaluation_timeline_ord.py tmp_dir [GS file] [Answer file]

-NOTE: The events with the position 0 are not considered by the evaluation tool.
+Note: If with the information available it's not possible to order an event, then the event is placed at the beginning of the TimeLine with 0 as position.
+These events are not considered by the evaluation tool.

 Authors
 -------